javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 We don't assign a result to a variable here.
 Instead, we execute different code depending on the condition.

-**It's not recommended to use the question mark operator in this way.**
+**It's not recommended to use the conditional operator  operator in this way.**

 The notation is shorter than the equivalent `if` statement, which appeals to some programmers.
 But it is less readable.